ENERGY STAR metrics update – August 2018

-Keep in mind that the changes to your own scores may differ from the above, as this is an estimation of the average change for each property type.
+Keep in mind that the changes to your own scores may have differed from the above, as this was an estimation of the average change for each property type.
 Additionally, the EPA is going to be implementing additional updates for the scoring metrics of hotels in 2018; click here to learn more about the updates to hotel-specific score changes.

-What happens to my previous scores and certifications?
+What happened to my previous scores and certifications?

-The metric update will affect ENERGY STAR scores from every time period, including all historical submissions.
+The metric update affected ENERGY STAR scores from every time period, including all historical submissions.
 Not to worry though; you’ll still keep any certifications you earned in the past!
-However, after the update, your historical scores will all have the updated scaling applied, so if you want to keep a record of your portfolio’s performance in previous years exactly as they were, make sure to export the data from Portfolio Manager before the August update.
+However, your historical scores will all have the updated scaling applied.

 The ENERGY STAR update explained

 Watch the recording of our informational webinar.
-We’ve provided in-depth explanations of the update, its impact in different real estate sectors, and how it might affect you, and answered your frequently asked questions.
+We provide in-depth explanations of the update, its impact in different real estate sectors, and how it may have affected you, and answer your frequently asked questions.